 Our travel expert is travel agent Heather with Heather Christopher Travel.
 We used her for our honeymoon, an anniversary trip to Ireland and our babymoon to Primland.
 We do NOT book any big trips without consulting her.

-Our sleep expert is Molly from Restfully Sleep.
+Our sleep expert is Molly from Sleep Shore.
 She completely changed our lives for the better when she helped us create a sleep schedule for our sweet baby Thomas, who was a TERRIBLE sleeper for the first four months of his life.

 Both of these women are experts in their field and Tommy and I are so grateful they are in our lives!
 AND, lucky you, they’re here to share their expertise AND a promo codes so you can hire them too.
 (Listed at the bottom of the post).